-- Consider in-text links.
-If you do want to place a potentially crucial item or two in your article, you might consider text links.
+- Consider in-text links: If you do want to place a potentially crucial item or two in your article, you might consider text links.
 They generally look cleaner and still offer a generally well-received reader experience.

 What to Avoid

 Layout & Formatting:

-- Avoid excessive bolding, italicizing, and underlining.
-A lot of bolding, underlining, and italicizing can make a text look muddled.
+- Avoid excessive bolding, italicizing, and underlining: A lot of bolding, underlining, and italicizing can make the text look messy and muddled.

-- Underlining looks like a hyperlink, but isn’t.
-Underlining things is almost never recommended because it looks like a hyperlink, but isn’t.
-Readers go to click on the link only to find that it isn’t a link at all.
+- Underlining: Underlining text is almost never recommended because it looks like a hyperlink, but isn’t.
+Readers may try to click on the link only to find that it isn’t a link at all.

 - Keywords don’t need bolding: An old SEO practice was to bold your keywords in an attempt to have your page register higher on Google.
 These days excessive bolding, especially of potential keywords, can look like an attempt at outdated SEO practices that are now frowned upon.

-- Avoid keyword stuffing and multiples of the same word.
-Typically, you don’t want to have multiples of the same word in your title, as it can come across as keyword stuffing, something Google frowns upon.
+- Avoid keyword stuffing and multiples of the same word: Typically, you don’t want to have multiples of the same word in your title, as it can come across as keyword stuffing, which is something Google dislikes.
 For instance, “The Perfect Cake Batter - Make Perfect Cake Batter Every Time” is not only redundant, it’s keyword stuffed.
 Instead, you might consider a title like, “How to Create the Perfect Cake Batter Every Time.”
 It’s succinct, to the point, and doesn’t use repeated words or phrases.

 - Avoid totally unrelated products: Avoid placing totally unrelated products in your articles.
 For instance, jewelry, outdoor equipment, shoes, and/or purses likely have no business in your article.